Centuries of Chinese gardens explored in New York exhibit

 "Everything about the garden is a distillation and an intensification of what is there in nature.
 It is that emphasis that man draws inspiration and meaning from, that natural world, and reconfigures it in the garden, just as it is reconfigured in works of art," said Maxwell Hearn, the head of the Asian art department at the museum and the curator of the exhibition.

-The works are featured in eight themed galleries encircling The Astor Court, a Chinese garden modeled on a 17th century scholars' courtyard in Suzhou, China.
+The works are featured in eight themed galleries encircling The Astor Court, a Chinese garden modelled on a 17th century scholars' courtyard in Suzhou, China.

 Hearn described the exhibit as revisiting "the idea of Chinese gardens as an abiding theme, a source of inspiration in Chinese art."

-From a huge 18-foot-wide (six-meter-wide) 12-panel painting "The Palace of Nine Perfections," by the artist Yuan Jiang in 1691 to monastic retreats set in a magnificent setting in "Summer Mountains" (ca. 1050), the works show how gardens provided sanctuary, solitude, peace and escape, as well as sites for meetings, literary gatherings and theater performances.
+From a huge 18-foot-wide (six-metre-wide) 12-panel painting "The Palace of Nine Perfections," by the artist Yuan Jiang in 1691 to monastic retreats set in a magnificent setting in "Summer Mountains" (ca. 1050), the works show how gardens provided sanctuary, solitude, peace and escape, as well as sites for meetings, literary gatherings and theatre performances.

 "The garden was the setting for a variety of activities," Hearn explained.